ryangjchandler/spruce/README.md

 })
 ```

 The first argument defines the top level property of the scope.
-The second argument defines the state for the scope, it could be an string, integer or object with nested properties.
+The second argument defines the state for the scope, it could be a string, integer or object with nested properties.

 To access the `name` property, you can do the following inside of your component: